 If you want to order a kerbside food bin or a kitchen caddy these are free of charge.
 Please note that kerbside bins are not available if you receive the communal collection service - you’ll have a communal bin near you.

 This is also a great way to get all your food waste in one place to help you see how much you’re throwing away.
-It might even help you change your shopping habits so you waste less.
+It might even help you change your shopping habits so you waste less and save some money.

 Food waste myths